gravity-ui/uikit/src/components/Card/README.md

 ## Description

-The `Card` UI component is a reusable React component that represents a card-like container with customizable styles and functionality.
-It is used to display information or content in a visually appealing and organized manner.
+`Card` is a reusable React component that basically is a card-like container with customizable styles and features.
+It is used to display information or content in a visually appealing and well-organized manner.

 ## Appearance

-`Card` can be displayed with multiple styled combination
+`Card` can be displayed with multiple style combinations:

-- theme (`normal`, `info`, `success`, `warning`, `danger`, `utility`)
+- `theme`: `normal`, `info`, `success`, `warning`, `danger`, or `utility`.
-- type (`selection`, `action`, `container`)
+- `type`: `selection`, `action`, or `container`.
-- view (`outlined`, `clear`) or (`outlined`, `filled`, `raised`) depends on `type` parameter
+- `view`:`outlined` or `clear`, or `outlined`, `filled`, or `raised` (depending on the `type` parameter).

 ## Theme

-This parameter is used to specify the theme style of the card.
-It determines the color scheme and visual appearance of the card.
+This parameter is used to specify the card's theme style.
+It determines the card's color scheme and appearance.

-By specifying different theme values, you can customize the visual appearance of the `Card` component to match the desired style and purpose.
+By specifying different theme values, you can customize the `Card` visual appearance to match your purpose and the style you need.

-- `normal`: represents the normal/default theme of the card.
+- `normal`: Normal/default theme of the card.
-- `info`: represents the theme for displaying informational content.
+- `info`: Theme for displaying neutral information.
-- `success`: represents the theme for displaying positive/affirmative content.
+- `success`: Theme for displaying positive or affirmative content.
-- `warning`: represents the theme for displaying warning or cautionary content.
+- `warning`: Theme for displaying warnings.
-- `danger`: represents the theme for displaying content related to danger or critical situations.
+- `danger`: Theme for displaying the content related to critical issues or errors.
-- `utility`: represents the theme for displaying utility content.
+- `utility`: Theme for displaying useful tips.

 <!--LANDING_BLOCK
 <ExampleBlock